open-telemetry/oteps/text/0156-columnar-encoding.md

 > and dictionaries for each batch.** A state will be maintained receiver side to keep track of the schemas and
 > dictionaries.
 The [Arrow IPC format](#arrow-ipc-format) has been designed to follow this pattern and also allows the
 > dictionaries to be sent incrementally.
 Similarly, ZSTD dictionaries can also be transferred to the RPC stream to
-> optimize the transfer of small batches (for more details see the description of the compression field in the
+> optimize the transfer of small batches.
+To mitigate the usual pitfalls of a stream-oriented protocol (e.g. unbalanced
-> following paragraphs).
-To mitigate the usual pitfalls of a stream-oriented protocol please see this [paragraph](#traffic-balancing-optimization) in the
+> connections with load balancer deployment) please see this [paragraph](#traffic-balancing-optimization) in the
 > implementation recommendations section.

 A `BatchArrowRecords` message is composed of 3 attributes.
 The protobuf definition is: